 Social media is a place that encourages innovation and creativity.
 The last thing you want to do is limit yourself.
 Whether it’s coming up with a fun twist on an otherwise mundane promotional post or incorporating trending themes into your calendar, don’t be afraid to mix things up and make an effort to flex your creative muscles during the brainstorming process.

 During my time as an intern at MFG, I was tasked with developing new themes for Instagram stories.
 Although it took some time for me to finally nail them down, I found the challenge of brainstorming fresh ideas extremely rewarding.
 In the end, not only were people engaging with the posts, they were an achievement I felt proud of.

 What are you offering your audience with this post?
 Think about ways you can provide something of value to their lives.
 Offer sound advice, educational tidbits or insight that will pique their interest.
 Once your audience realizes that they derive useful information from your content, they’ll keep coming back for more.

 When sourcing content for our social calendars, this is something that I try to keep top of mind at all times.
 If you’re providing your audience with content that they can find anywhere else; you’ve got a problem.

 You’ve heard it time and time again but social media is evolving.
-Progress is being made every day and there are no seconds left to waste.
 Staying creative, unique and informed are crucial to finding success in the digital marketplace.
 Following these tips are simply jumping off points for you to reach your goals in creating an online image you can be proud of.